AEADataEditor/replication-template-development/sample-language-report.md

 > [REQUIRED] Please provide a clear description of access modality and source location for this dataset.
 In particular, please provide evidence that you have the rights to redistribute the original and derived datasets.

-> [REQUIRED] Please provide a clear description of access modality and source location for this dataset.
-Please specify how long the data will be preserved in the restricted-access location.

 > [REQUIRED] Please provide a clear description of access modality and source location for this dataset, including a description of which variables and options need to be selected from the URL provided.

 > [REQUIRED] Please provide a clear description of access modality and source location for this dataset.
 Please verify that your license allows you to redistribute Haver Analytics data.